 Click here to check the price of Heyedrate Eye Cream and Face Moisturizer.

 We love this bonus tip!
 Everyone should be wearing 100% UV protected, polarized sunglasses while outdoors, even on cloudy days.
 This is because UV light has the potential to cause not only damage to the eyes and vision, but wrinkles, aging, and flaky skin around the eyes as well.

 Do yourself a favor and purchase a pair of high-quality polarized sunglasses.
 You can choose any style and any lens color you like, as long as they’re 100% UV protected and truly protect your eyes.
 Be wary of cheap sunglasses, as sunglasses that are merely dark can actually be more harmful for the eyes and vision.
 Click here to shop polarized sunglasses.

 7. Consult your Eye Doctor

 I know you might not want to hear this one because you want a home remedy that works, but if you’ve tried all of the above and nothing is working it might be time to consult your doctor.
 You may have other conditions contributing to your dry, flaky eyelids.
 Your doctor will be able to thoroughly examine your eyelids and lashes, search for culprits, and give you a treatment plan that really works.

-It can be super frustrating to deal with dry, flaky eyelids, especially when you also suffer from dry eyes or other inflammatory conditions.
+It can be super frustrating to deal with dry, flaky eyelids, especially when you also suffer from irritated eyes or other inflammatory conditions.
 However, know that all inflammation is best dealt with at the source.
 We continually recommend an anti-inflammatory diet as well as hydration because these two can prevent a whole host of issues leading to chronic disease.

 You do not have to suffer any longer!
 By following the tips noted above, it’s possible for you to gain back your glowing skin, healthy eyes, and much needed confidence.